leothewolf/privacy-policy/gemini.md

     + `character prompt` : prompt to define character given using character argument
     + `character username` : username of character to display using webhook
     + `character image` : profile image URL for webhook
-    + `message content` : last 100 prompts are stored to give you more accurate answers
+    + `message content` : last 100 prompts/user are stored to give precise answers

 ## Security